mansoorbarri/website/content/guides/scambaiting101.md

 type: "post"
 draft: false
 showtableOfContents: true
-description: "Start scambaiting with our guide.
+description: "Start scambaiting with our comprehensive guide.
 Learn how to protect yourself and others from scams"
 ---

 ## Getting started